Binance Market Update (2022-09-11)

 Binance

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include AERGO, LOOM, and PHB, up by 116%, 63%, and 48%, respectively.
+Market outperformers include LOOM, PHB, and AERGO, up by 77%, 77%, and 52%, respectively.

 Top stories of the day: